aryanparab/RPM/README.md

 RPM is a Flask-based prototype for document-based KYC (Know Your Customer) and face verification.
 It supports uploading identity documents (Aadhar, PAN, DL, Passport), extracts text/QR data from them, performs a phone OTP check, and verifies that the photos on the documents match a live or uploaded face image using a CNN model (VGG16-based pipeline).

-> NOTE: I scanned the repository programmatically to build this README.
-The automatic listing may be incomplete; view the project in the GitHub UI for the full file tree: https://github.com/aryanparab/RPM

----

 ## Key features

 - Document upload endpoints (Aadhar, Passport, PAN, Driving Licence).